 Frequently Asked Questions:

-Because of the new tax laws, since 2018 an employee’s work related expenses are no longer deductible in any industry.
+Since 2018 an employee’s work related expenses have no longer been deductible in any industry on the federal return.
 We will be following any developments in this law, but this is the current situation.

 Why do I still need to keep track of my trips for the year?
 You still need to keep a record of your overnights.
 The reason is that your per diem reimbursement is on your W2, and for this NOT to be considered taxable income you need proof of your on-duty travel (overnights).
 There is no deduction for flight crew expenses this year.
 But it is necessary to either fill out the flight calendar or check the box on the flight calendar that confirms you have kept these records to prove that your per diem reimbursement amount is not taxable.
 (If you work for SW they archive payroll reports after 3 months so please try to download those every month to keep in your files).